JoaoCostaIFG/SETR/uKernel/README.md

 This is a real-time micro-kernel for the
 [Arduino UNO](https://www.arduino.cc/en/Main/arduinoBoardUno).

-This project was developed for an university curricular unit about real-time systems.
-It was a colaboration between:
+This project was developed for a university curricular unit about real-time systems.
+It was a collaboration between:

 - [Davide Castro](https://github.com/davide-castro20);
 - [Henrique Ribeiro](https://github.com/TheZambi);